 Buck Owens is an inkblot test.
 Ask 20 different people, get 20 different Bucks.
-Whatever else is true (and some of it certainly is), today we’re talking about the one who brought real country music to the world in a time when we desperately needed someone to do that.
-Sticking to that real deal honky tonk sound from Bakersfield made him a very famous man.
+Whatever else is true (and some of it certainly is), today we’re talking about the one who brought hard country music to the world in a time when we desperately needed someone to do that.
+Sticking to that honky tonk sound from Bakersfield made him a very famous man.
 Shrewd business practices made him a very rich man.
 Both of these things made him more than a few enemies.

 However, all you need to take on the whole world is one true friend and Buck Owens had that friend in Don Rich, his guitarist and right-hand man.
 Here in the first part of this story, we’ll hear how everything came together, all those years ago…

 This episode is recommended for fans of The Bakersfield Sound, Merle Haggard, Wynn Stewart, western swing and guitar.

 - Primary Sources – books, documentaries, etc.